 Saint James School (SJS) and all Catholic schools in Maine use the Archdiocese of Hartford curriculum standards which go above and beyond other state standards and take all the best parts of education preparing students for the best possible education.
 SJS uses an assortment of programs and differentiated instruction to teach students at their ability and take them as far as they can go so each student is challenged to do their very best.
-The curriculum can be found here.
+The curriculum can be found here or in the PDF files below.

 Here is a link about our STREAM (Science Technology Religion Engineering Art and Math) program.
 Students from kindergarten on up benefit from learning how to think creatively and outside of the box in these classes, led by a certified science teacher and former research scientist.